Claiming a Business Loss on Taxes: Can Schedule C Losses Offset W-2 Income? Or Do the Hobby Loss Rules Prevent This?Small Business Taxes

 - actively seeking out ways to make the business profitable (e.g., write a business plan, do market research, etc.)

-- operating the activity in a business-like manner (e.g., set up a business bank account, keep good books, etc.)
+- operating the activity in a business-like manner (e.g., open a business bank account and business credit card, keep good books, etc.)

 - seeking to grow your expertise with respect to the activity (e.g., taking classes on the activity’s industry, networking with other professionals in the industry, etc.)